2023 Best Family, Consumer & Human Sciences Schools in the New England Region

 Full Family, Consumer & Human Sciences at Framingham State University Report

-Merrimack College ranked #10 on this year’s Best Family, Consumer & Human Sciences Schools in the New England Region list.
-Merrimack is a moderately-sized private not-for-profit school located in the suburb of North Andover.
+Merrimack College did quite well in this year’s ranking of the best schools for family, consumer and human sciences students.
+It came in at #10 on the list.
+Merrimack is a medium-sized private not-for-profit school located in the suburb of North Andover.

 While working on their degree, family, consumer and human sciences majors at Merrimack accumulate an average of around $27,000 in student debt.
 The average monthly payment of a loan this size is about $562, assuming that the borrower is on a 10-year repayment plan.